shieldproject/shield-boshrelease/doc/upgrade-to-cloud-config.md

 First, the new manifest assumes your deployment name is `shield`.
 In the [example above](#assumptions), the deployment name is `shield-warden`.

-We modify `manifests/shield.yml` using `bosh2` operation patch files.
+We modify `manifests/shield.yml` using `bosh` operation patch files.

 Create one to patch the deployment `name:` field, say `tmp/operations/deployment-name.yml`: